eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **State: A Component's Memory**

-Welcome to **Branch 2.3** of the **React Lab**!
-In this branch, I’ve explored the concept of **React State** to understand how it serves as a component's memory, enabling components to dynamically preserve and update data.
-I learned how to use the `useState` hook to add state to React components, manage multiple state variables, and understand why state is considered local.
-This journey into React State has deepened my ability to build more dynamic and responsive user interfaces.
+## **How State Works in React - A Deep Dive**

+Welcome to **Branch 2.4** of the **React Lab**!
+This branch focuses on exploring how the `useState` hook works in React, with a clear explanation of how React manages its state and handles state updates.
+Insights from vanilla JavaScript implementations of state are also included for a deeper understanding.

+> **Note:** Source code will be added later.

 ---